 We need to live on a planet whose climate is not too hot and not too cold.

-Earth is a good planet to live on because of it's climate.
+Earth is a good planet to live on because of its climate.

 How Do We Get Our Climate?

-Greenhouse gases do the trick to warm our planet.
+Greenhouse gases like carbon dioxide, water vapor and methane do the trick to warm our planet.
+The greenhouse gases give us the greenhouse effect.

 Reflectivity determines how much potential heat bounces off into space.
+Heat affects climate.

 What Are Threats To Our Climate?